kasyed-clarivate/ProjectStage1/README.md

     Note : GUI tests should always look/check for presence of DOM elements (like textboxes, images, labelels, buttons etc) as expected whereas API tests are necessary to run when on some event(click, doubleClick, submit etc), the underpinning web-service has been invoked

-TASK 3 : Good to have but not required: How to run the tests in parallel, with batch strategy, etc
+TASK 3 : Good to have but not required: How to run the tests in parallel, with batch strategy, etc.

     => To run the tests in parallel, there should be couple of steps needs to be taken in design

       1- Add following configuration settings in Maven Surefire plugin